MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/financial-insights.md

 - **Report-level filters** – These filters are applied to all visuals on all pages (tabs).
 - **Page-level filters** – These filters are applied to all visuals on the active tab.
 These filters are applied on top of the report-level filters.
 - **Visual-level filters** – These filters are applied only to the selected visual.
 These filters are applied on top of the page level filters.
-- **Drill-through filter** – This filter filters from a “source” visual that is applied to the current visual when you drill through from the source visual to the current visual.
+- **Drill-through filter** – This filter filters from a "source" visual that is applied to the current visual when you drill through from the source visual to the current visual.

 ![Filter options.](./media/filter.png)